StevenDB995/techhub/README.md

 [Steven's techHub](https://techhub.stevendb.xyz) s a technical content blogging platform.
 Although this site is now still at its early development stage, and it serves more as my personal portfolio, it is expected to grow and scale into a community with more user interactions in future.
-For now only I and a visitor account can post content onto this website.

-This is a personal project I started mainly to expand my skill sets and enhance my technical proficiency.
-Therefore, every development aspects are relevant, including UI, app backend, persistent storage, deployment and CI/CD.
-It's really an enjoyable journey, and I look forward to gaining more technical insights through this project.
+I actively maintain this project as a hands-on way to sharpen my skills and explore new technologies.
+Every aspect of development is relevant — from the UI and app backend to persistent storage, deployment, and CI/CD.
+It’s been an enjoyable journey so far, and I look forward to gaining even more technical insights along the way.

-## Visitor account
+## Visitor Account

 Currently, only I can publish content to the website, but any decent users are welcomed to experience the features of this website through a publicly shared visitor account.
 The login credentials are as follows: